TamirEilon/PortfolioWebsite/README.md

 ## Project Overview

 The purpose of this project is to showcase a DevOps workflow for deploying applications to Google Kubernetes Engine (GKE) using GitHub Actions and Helm.
-The project also includes an automated versioning mechanism to streamline the deployment process.
+The project also includes an automated versioning mechanism to streamline the deployment process and image tracking in DockerHub.

 ## Prerequisites